glebtsereteli/Figgy/docs/pages/api/figgy/getters.md

 Returns the current config struct that you edit through the :Interface: and access your game code.

 ::: tip
-I recommend storing the current config struct in a convenient global + macro pair for cleaner access instead of having to call `Figgy.GetCurrent()` every time you need to fetch a config value.
+I highly recommend storing the current config struct in a convenient global + macro pair for cleaner access instead of having to call `Figgy.GetCurrent()` for grabbing each config value.

 You'll need to do it at the start of your game where you perform initialization.
 Make sure it's done **after** scripts are initialized (in some master object's Create event, or the first room's Creation Code) and **before** you need to access your first configs.
 :::code-group